Southern Syria conflict (2025–present): August

 On 8 August, clashes erupted in the town of Najran between Druze factions and an armed group, following an attack reportedly launched by the latter.
 The Syrian Observatory for Human Rights reported that the clashes resulted in the deaths of two people on both sides, along with material damage and the burning of several civilian homes, before the attackers withdrew.

 On 10 August, the town of al-Majdal came under an assault from three directions, involving the use of heavy machine guns and mortar fire.

 One wave of the attack originated from the town of al-Mazraa, where government forces are stationed, while the other two approached from positions west of al-Majdal, firing heavy and medium machine guns toward the surrounding villages.

 On 15 August, one woman from Suwayda was killed when unidentified armed assailants opened fire on the vehicle she was traveling in near the town of al-Kiheel in the eastern countryside of Daraa Governorate.
 She was en route with other passengers from Suwayda to Beirut via the highway passing through Daraa toward Damascus.
 The area where the incident took place was under the control of the Syrian government.

 On 16 August, demonstrations took place in al-Karama Square in Suwayda.
 Protesters chanted slogans against "federalism" and demanded "full independence" for Syria, with slogans praising Hikmat al-Hijri.

-On 23 August, the National Guard was formed, with the aim of consolidating military efforts to confront what it described as "Salafist-jihadist gangs", with large military groups such as Anti-Terrorism Force, Al-Jabal Brigade, Sheikh al-Karama Forces and Jaysh al-Muwahhidin included.
+On 23 August, the National Guard was formed, with the aim of consolidating military efforts to confront what it described as "Salafist-jihadist gangs", with large military groups such as Anti-Terrorism Force, Al-Jabal Brigade, Sheikh al-Karama Forces, the As-Suwayda Operations Room, Al-Fahd Forces, with small groups, (Note: Gathering of the Mountain's Sons, Mountain Youth Relief, Al-Ulya Forces, Local Forces, Mount Tod Forces, The Conquerors, Den of the Mountain Forces, Hamza Knights Forces, Southern Sun Forces, Dhiab Hamza Forces, Guardians of the Frontiers, Sultan Forces, Sword of Justice Forces, Al-Ghayara Relief, Al-Nashama Relief, Shield of al-Lajat Forces, Khayyal Group, Thunder Banner – Ta'ara, Shield of the, Mountain Forces – Zain al-Din, Banner Relief – Activated Mountain Tribes, Druze Protection Units, Al-Asail Forces, Unified Army) and the Jaysh al-Muwahhidin included.

 On 25 August, according to Enab Baladi, other groups that later joined include "Men of Dignity, (Note: The Men of Dignity Movement "initially declined to join the new military formation".
 Later however, they "issued a statement welcoming the announcement of local factions uniting under an "organized military body", describing it as a necessary step at a time when the Druze community is defending its existence "against covetous invaders".) the Unitarian Popular Resistance, Southern Shield Forces, Mountain Shield Forces, Lions of the Mountain Forces, Shield of Tawhid, Sahwat al-Khedr Shield, Mimas and Tal al-Lawz, Men of al-Lajat and Men of al-Kafr", while 164th Brigade joined on 24 August, and the Suwayda Military Council joined on 27 August.